pizzimenti/js15/README.md

 # Ember-msg-board

 This is a project for creation of a basic Ember 2 app.
 It implements CRUD methodologies for a question and answer site.
+It also includes an ember service for storing favorited answers, a computed property to display number of answers for a question, and a helper for displaying a glyph icon next to questions with at least three answers.

 ## Additional Technologies

 * Firebase
 * Bootstrap-Ember

 ## Prerequisites